-Despite the benefits of embracing ESG, the consensus is that organisations aren’t making positive change fast enough.
-Today, just 25% of executives say their companies have made inroads on ESG/sustainability initiatives.* Most organisations are doing only what’s mandatory, ensuring they’re complying with ESG regulations, but a small yet growing group of companies wants to make a greater impact instead of simply completing requisite compensation transparency exercises, they actively work to achieve internal pay equity and improve diversity, equity, and inclusion (DEI) programmes and measures.
+Despite the benefits of embracing ESG, the consensus is that organizations aren’t making positive change fast enough.
+Today, just 25% of executives say their companies have made inroads on ESG/sustainability initiatives.* Most organizations are doing only what’s mandatory, ensuring they’re complying with ESG regulations, but a small yet growing group of companies wants to make a greater impact instead of simply completing requisite compensation transparency exercises, they actively work to achieve internal pay equity and improve diversity, equity, and inclusion (DEI) programs and measures.

 ESG scorecards pave the way